-Class H21 White.
-Variety or hybrid must be named.
-Class H22 Yellow.
-Variety or hybrid must be named.
-Sorghum-Ten Head Exhibit Hybrid grain sorghum.
-Hybrid must be named.
-Class H23 Hybrid forage sorghum.
-Exhibit to consist of the entire plant; no roots.
-Class H24 Hybrid must be named.
-Class H25 Other forage sorghums.
-Exhibit to consist of the entire plant; no roots.
-Variety must be named.
-Wheat-One Gallon Sample Class H26 Soft red winter wheat.
-Variety or hybrid must be named.
-Class H27 Hard red winter wheat.
-Variety or hybrid must be named.
-Class H28 Hard white wheat.
-Variety or hybrid must be named.
-Sunflowers Class H29 Confectionery heads.
-3 heads must be submitted.
-Class H30 Confectionery seeds in jar.
-1 gallon jar must be submitted.
-Class H31 Oil seed heads.
-3 heads must be submitted.
-Class H32 Oil seeds in jar.
-1 gallon jar must be submitted.
-Class H33 Largest sunflower head.
-Other Crops Class H34 Oats: Exhibit to consist of one gallon sample.
-Variety must be named.
-Barley: Exhibit to consist of one gallon sample.
-Variety must be named.
-Class H35 Class H36 Alfalfa: Exhibit to consist of one gallon sample.
-Variety must be named.
-Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale.
-Class H37 or a 10 inch section cut from a round bale.
+- Class H34 Oats: Exhibit to consist of one gallon sample.
+Variety must be named. - Class H35 Barley: Exhibit to consist of one gallon sample.
+Variety must be named. - Class H36 Alfalfa: Exhibit to consist of one gallon sample.
+Variety must be named. - Class H37 Alfalfa Hay: Exhibit to consist of one flake or slice from a rectangular bale, or a 10 inch section cut from a round bale.
 The flake or slice should be approximately 6 inches in thickness and tied in two directions.
-Variety must be named.
-Class H38 Grass Hay: Ten inch flake or slice, 6 inches thick and tied in two directions.
-Variety must be named.
-Class H39 Brome Grass: Exhibit to consist of one gallon sample of seed.
-Class H40 Other Tame Grasses: Exhibit to consist of one gallon sample of seed.
-Class H41 Soybeans: Exhibit to consist of one gallon sample of seed from most recent harvest.
+Variety must be named. - Class H38 Grass Hay: Ten inch flake or slice, 6 inches thick and tied in two directions.
+Variety must be named. - Class H39 Brome Grass: Exhibit to consist of one gallon sample of seed. - Class H40 Other Tame Grasses: Exhibit to consist of one gallon sample of seed. - Class H41 Soybeans: Exhibit to consist of one gallon sample of seed from most recent harvest.
 Variety must be named.

 Class H42 Soybeans: Bundle of five plants from most recent harvest.
 Variety must be named.
 Class H43 Edible field beans: Exhibit to consist of one gallon sample of seed from most recent harvest.
 Class H44 Edible field beans: Bundle of five plants (with roots intact) from most recent harvest.
 Class H45 Miscellaneous Crops: Exhibit to consist of one gallon sample of seed or 10 heads produced from current project.
 Variety must be named.
 Class H46 Honey, combed.
+Class H47 Honey, extracted, (3) - 2 lbs.
+Queenline jars.